High School Students' Week: A Structured Immersion in the World of Health Studies

 • Talk with students;

-With its diverse content and dedicated participants, High School Students’ Week serves as a vital tool for helping future students plan their academic paths.
+Through the diversity of its content and the dedication of its participants, High School Students’ Week serves as a vital tool for helping future college students chart their academic paths.